andkret/Kestra-Workflow-Orchestration/README.md

       storage:
         type: gcs
         gcs:
-          bucket: com-my-company-kestra-demo # Use YOUR bucket name
+          bucket: com-mycompany-kestra-demo # Use YOUR bucket name
           projectId: kestra-demo # Use YOUR project ID
       queue:
         type: h2